WordPress Vulnerabilities

 2. Access To Sensitive Files

-Typically in WordPress installs there are a number of files that you cannot allow outsiders to access.
-These files include the WordPress configuration file, install script, and even the “readme” and these must be kept private and confidential.
-The innate design of WordPress offers little protection for these files making them vulnerable to be attacked.
+Typically, in WordPress installs, there are a number of files that you cannot allow outsiders to access.
+These files include the WordPress configuration file, install script, and even the “readme,” and they must be kept private and confidential.
+The innate design of WordPress offers little protection for these files, making them vulnerable to attack.

 How To Prevent This From Being Exploited?